Parameter-free Separable Lowest-order Non-relativistic Hamiltonian for Helium Atom: Conclusion

 \section{Conclusion}

 Accurate treatment of the electron-electron interation is the key to resolving uncertainties in many-body physics.
 Many existing methods for solving the many-body problems are quite expensive computationally.
 In this work, a symmetry-dependent partition function for helium atom is suggested.
 A simple separable parameter-free Hamiltonian for helium atom yielding reasonable and degenerate non-relativistic eigenvalues is consequently obtained.
+The problem reduces to an effective potential approach with a charge screening parameter exactly known within the lowest-order approximation.
 The singly and doubly excited state energies obtained by the separable potential compare well with literature values.
-It is our belief that the suggested method will go along way in improving the solutions of the complex multi-electron problems.
+It is hoped that the suggested method will go along way in improving the solutions of the complex multi-electron problems.